loopbackio/loopback.io/pages/en/lb3/Operation-hooks-version-3.0.md

   * `where` - the where filter describing which instances were queried.
 See caveat below.
   * `data`- the (partial) data applied during the update.

-    {% include important.html content="
-    You cannot reliably use the \"where\" query in an after save hook to find which models were affected.
+    NOTE: You cannot reliably use the \"where\" query in an after save hook to find which models were affected.
 Consider the following call:

     ```javascript
     MyModel.updateAll({ color: 'yellow' }, { color: 'red' }, cb);
     ```

     At the time the \"after save\" hook is run, no records will match the query `{ color: 'yellow' }`.

-    " %}

 The `after save` hook provides the `ctx.isNewInstance` property whenever `ctx.instance` is set, with the following values: